Chiral and isospin breaking in the two-flavor Schwinger Model: Introduction

 The Schwinger model with $N_f$ massless fermions is exactly solvable and trivial.
 In the case of $N_f=1$, the theory reduces to that of a free massive scalar singlet~\cite{Schwinger:1962tp}.
 Interestingly, the Witten-Veneziano relation~\cite{Witten1979,Veneziano1979} between the mass of this heavy boson (analogous to the $\eta'$ in QCD) and the topological susceptibility in the quenched theory is exact in the Schwinger model~\cite{Seiler:1987ig,Giusti:2001xh}, as it does not rely on any large $N_c$ limit---as happens in QCD.

-For $N_f>1$, the theory possesses a $\mathrm{U}(N_{f})_{L} \times \mathrm{U}(N_{f})_{R}$ flavour symmetry at the classical level and shows critical behaviour.
-The standard study of the theory through bosonisation~\cite{Coleman:1976uz} reveals the presence of a massive scalar sector and a massless, conformal one.
-This is surprising, since the Mermin-Wagner theorem forbids spontaneous symmetry breaking in 2D~\cite{Coleman:1973ci}: the full flavour group $\mathrm{SU}(N_f)_L \times \mathrm{SU}(N_f)_R$ remains unbroken and therefore no Goldstone bosons are expected.
-This model has been recently studied as an example of {\it unparticle }physics~\cite{Georgi:2020jik,Georgi:2007ek}.
+For $N_f>1$, the theory possesses a $\mathrm{U}(N_{f})_{L} \times \mathrm{U}(N_{f})_{R}$ flavor symmetry at the classical level and shows critical behavior.
+The standard study of the theory through bosonization~\cite{Coleman:1976uz} reveals the presence of a massive scalar sector and a massless, conformal one.
+This is surprising, since the Mermin-Wagner theorem forbids spontaneous symmetry breaking in 2D~\cite{Coleman:1973ci}: the full flavor group $\mathrm{SU}(N_f)_L \times \mathrm{SU}(N_f)_R$ remains unbroken and therefore no Goldstone bosons are expected.
+This model has been recently studied as an example of ``unparticle'' physics~\cite{Georgi:2020jik,Georgi:2007ek}.

 In the presence of fermion masses, no exact solution is known for any $N_f$.
-The bosonised model has been studied by semiclassical methods~\cite{Dashen:1974ci,Coleman:1976uz,Belvedere:1978fj, Hetrick:1995wq}.
+The bosonized model has been studied by semiclassical methods~\cite{Dashen:1974ci,Coleman:1976uz,Belvedere:1978fj, Hetrick:1995wq}.
 For $N_f=2$, and in the strong coupling limit, the theory reduces to a sine-Gordon model, whose full scattering matrix is known \cite{Zamolodchikov:1995xk}.
 From this exact solution, predictions such as the fermion mass dependence of the spectrum, the fermion condensate or the axial current matrix element can be derived~\cite{Smilga:1996pi}.
-An interesting observation is that, since the Witten-Veneziano relation is exact in this model and the topological susceptibility for $\mathrm{U}(1)$ in 2D is known analytically~\cite{Seiler:1987ig,Gattringer:1993ec,Giusti:2001xh}, a prediction for the matrix element of the singlet axial current (analogous to $F_{\eta'}$ in QCD) follows, but, as we will see, it differs from the exact prediction of the non-singlet axial current matrix element (analogous to $F_\pi$ in QCD).
+An interesting observation is that, since the Witten-Veneziano relation is exact in this model and the topological susceptibility for $\mathrm{U}(1)$ in 2D is known analytically~\cite{Seiler:1987ig,Gattringer:1993ec,Giusti:2001xh}, a prediction for the matrix element of the singlet axial current (analogous to $F_{\eta'}$ in QCD) follows, but, as we will see, it differs from the exact prediction of the nonsinglet axial current matrix element (analogous to $F_\pi$ in QCD).